alexjlockwood/roll-off-club/docs/rolls/isolated-duo.md

 ![Isolated Duo Blue](../images/rolls/isolated-duo-blue-annotated.jpg)

+!!! tip

+    Isolated Duo is the only blue roll that has *purple edges*.
+Read more about [recognizing variations](../advanced/recognizing-variations.md).

 ### What to remember

 * **The 1st long jump is HARD to execute.** While possible, be sure to [practice](../advanced/isolated-duo-god-jumps.md) this jump beforehand as it requires a very specific setup late in the timeout.